BillowBone/SQL_Contact_Wallet_V2/README.md

 # SQL_Contact_Wallet_V2
-Program that manage a contact wallet with SQL Server 2017 in WinForms mode
+Program that manages a contact wallet with SQL Server 2017 in WinForms mode

 This second version is in visual mode thanks to WinForms, when you open the program you got to click rather on contacts or societies and then you can :